shimaasamir/Jozoor-Hakathon2030/readme.md

 3) the browser will run expo on localhost
 4) then select run on android/emulator or run iOS simulator

-Note: If expo-cli installed you can install android build using: expo build:android
+Note: If expo-cli installed you can install android build using: expo build:android or install jozoor-app.apk